 Navigating a divorce can be a complex and emotionally charged process, especially when it comes to dividing assets.
 One of the critical questions many individuals face is whether a trust can protect their assets during a divorce.
-At Nevada Trust Company, we understand the nuances of an asset protection trust in divorce and provide expertise in managing and establishing Nevada asset protection trust solutions that align with our clients’ unique needs.
+At Nevada Trust Company, we understand the nuances of an asset protection trust for divorces and provide expertise in managing and establishing Nevada asset protection trust solutions that align with our clients’ unique needs.

 The Basics of Trusts and Asset Protection